Threaded Mode | Linear Mode

 So I was reading the Barnsley Chronicle this weekend and its as some know, its well documented that Digital Region hasn't took off.
 Looks like sell off plans are already in the works.

-I'll take bets now that Sky buy this network to be as part of the Fibre for South Yorkshire Wink
+I'll take bets now that Sky buy this network to be as part of the Fibre for South Yorkshire Regards

 17-01-2012, 01:16 AM